stiles/ezesri/README.md

 -   **ArcGIS API for Python**: A full-featured Esri SDK, but its heavy dependencies make it overkill for simple data extraction.
 -   **ogr2ogr (GDAL)**: Extremely powerful, but can be complex to use and is not a native Python library.

-`ezesri` aims to be:
--   **Lightweight**: Minimal dependencies, keeping your environment clean.
--   **Pythonic**: A simple, intuitive API that integrates seamlessly into your workflows.
--   **Flexible**: A modular API with an optional CLI for quick, one-off tasks.
--   **Robust**: Handles Esri pagination automatically so you don't have to.
--   **Modern**: Exports to common formats like GeoJSON, Shapefile, and GeoDataFrame.

 ## Key Features

--   **Multiple export formats**: Export to GeoJSON, Shapefile, CSV, File Geodatabase, and GeoDataFrame.
+-   **Multiple export formats**: Export to GeoJSON, Esri shapefile, CSV, geodatabase.
--   **Robust extraction**: Automatically handles Esri's pagination.
+-   **Simple extraction**: Automatically handles Esri's pagination.
 -   **Filtering**: Filter data by bounding box, geometry, or attribute query.
 -   **Bulk exports**: Download all layers from a MapServer or FeatureServer.
--   **Simple CLI**: An easy-to-use command-line interface for all features.
+-   **CLI**: An easy-to-use command-line interface for all features.
--   **Human-readable metadata**: Get a clean summary of layer metadata.
+-   **Human-readable metadata**: Fetch a clean summary of a layer's metadata.

 ## Installation